blujconcepts/blujconcepts.github.io/README.md

 ## Portfolio Website

-Here's my  [Portfolio Website](https://blujconcepts.net/) which will also soon get an update
+Here's my  [Portfolio Website](https://blujconcepts.net/) which will also soon get an update.